RattyMyles/DockerLAMP/README.md

 However, this container is not the best code of practice because the purpose of docker is to be lightweight and agile.
 Therefore on a production level you should limit compute processes to one per container.

+## Feedback

+If you have any comments, feedback, or issues please do contact me on https://github.com/RattyMyles/DockerLAMP/issues.
+I will reply as soon as I can.

 ## mylesp/dockerlamp:latest
 contents:
   * Ubunbtu 18.04